bryxki/bryxki/README.md

 ### Hi there! 👋 I'm Bryan [bryxki]

-### I'm a Fullstack Web Developer with 3 years of experience.
 - 👨‍💻 I’m currently working on Point of Sales, Inventory Management and Accounting Systems.
 - 🔍 I’m looking to collaborate on projects involving financial analysis and data analytics.
 - 😍 I’d be happy to work with business domain experts, let's make an impact together in the field of software engineering.